-Tashi Chhoedzong is situated in the northern end of Thimphu on the bank of Wang Chhu.
-The fortress is huge with thirty temples, chapels, and shrines within the vicinity.
+Tashi Chhoedzong is situated at the northern end of Thimphu on the bank of Wang Chhu.
+The fortress is huge, with thirty temples, chapels, and shrines within the vicinity.

 After visiting these sites of wonder, you will head back o your hotel to enjoy some warm Bhutanese meal.